 Florida’s Statute of Limitations in Criminal Cases

-Throughout its history, Florida’s Statute Section 775.15 has provided the general rule governing when the statute of limitations act as a bar to prosecution.
-Other statutes and case law provide for certain exceptions to the general rules.
+Throughout its history, Florida’s Statute Section 775.15 has provided the general rule for when the statute of limitations act as a bar to prosecution.
 If your case involves a statute of limitations issue, your attorney must raise it at the trial court level or you might waive the issue on appeal.

-In fact, on April 12, 2018, in Smith v.
+In Smith v.
 State, 241 So.3d 53, 56 (Fla.
 2018), the Florida Supreme Court held that a claim that a conviction for a charged offense is barred by the statute of limitations must be raised in the trial court to preserve the issue for direct appeal.
 The holding does not necessarily preclude a defendant prejudiced by trial counsel’s nonstrategic failure to raise a statute-of-limitations defense from asserting a claim of ineffective assistance of counsel in a Rule 3.850 motion.

 For prosecutions in state court, after the defendant raises the issue of the statute of limitations in a “motion to dismiss” as a bar to prosecution, then the State has the burden of showing that: